andreleon/critical-style-snapshot/README.md

     <img width="440" src="/src/promotional.png?raw=true" text-align="center">
 </p>

-Capture CSS above the fold with one click.
+Capture critical CSS above the fold with one click.
 Works for most websites, this extension captures 99% of the of the currently active media query CSS.
 Selectors like pseudo-elements don't get captured (yet), so in some cases minor tweaking is nessescary.

 Inspired by [CriticalCSS Bookmarklet and Devtool Snippetjs](https://gist.github.com/PaulKinlan/6284142)